History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Superb Gothic Revival design by Sir George Gilbert Scott

 Kelham Hall is a sumptuous Victorian country house set in 44 acres of idyllic parkland beside the River Trent.
-The Hall has been by turns a private house, a theological college, a district council administrative headquarters, and a luxury hotel and health spa.
+The Hall has been by turns a private house, a theological college, a district council administrative headquarters, a luxury hotel and health spa, and a private wedding and events venue.

 There was a Tudor manor house at Kelham, but we know nothing about who built it or what it looked like.
 We do know that it had a very famous guest, however.
 King Charles I was brought to Kelham as a prisoner in 1647.
 The king would pace up and down the pathway now known as the King's Walk.